It appears to be Groundhog Day here at Work From Home Watchdog.

 The second image above is from a product that I have previously reviewed called Quantum Code.

-Only one word difference, but remarkably we are dealing with 2 separate products released almost 2 years apart.
+Only a one-word difference, but remarkably we are dealing with 2 separate products released almost 2 years apart.

 The exact same video is used on both websites.
 In fact, everything about the process of getting people to sign up for Quantum Ad Code is identical to that of the much older Quantum Code program.

-So what we have here is the entrance process of a proven scam (Quantum Code) being used on the marginally different, and much newer, Quantum Ad Code website.
+So what we have here is the entrance process of a known scam (Quantum Code) being used on the marginally different, and much newer, Quantum Ad Code website.